Skip to main content

 • No Voicemail or WiFi Calling: These features are not supported due to the nature of the SIM being Multi-Network and not linked to one specific carrier.

-• No Shortcode or Premium Numbers: Calls and SMS to shortcodes, premium-rate numbers may not be supported or blocked.
+• No Shortcode, Premium Numbers or Special Numbers: Calls and SMS to shortcodes, premium-rate numbers, and special numbers (NHS 111, etc.) may not be supported or blocked as the called party will view this SIM as a Virtual Number on a Roaming SIM.
 Freephone numbers (e.g., 0800) will be deducted from your allowance.
 This is because your SIM technically operates as roaming within the UK.

-• Verification SMS from certain services like iMessage may be blocked by some network operators (as our SIM is intended to be used as a Secondary line only and not your Primary SIM).
+• Verification SMS from certain services/apps like iMessage and others may be blocked by some network operators (as our SIM is intended to be used as a Secondary line only and not your Primary SIM).

-• Device-Related Compatibility: While almost all devices (Apple, Samsung, Huawei, etc.) support 5G and VoLTE with FlexiFone SIM, certain devices like Google Pixel do not support VoLTE and 5G due to sophisticated 'Carrier Profile' requirements.
+• Device-Related Compatibility: While almost all devices (Apple, Samsung, Huawei, etc.) support 5G and VoLTE with FlexiFone SIM, certain devices like older Google Pixel 4,5,6,7 do not support VoLTE and all old and newer Pixels do not support 5G due to sophisticated 'Carrier Profile' requirements.

 Best Practices for Using FlexiFone